GiottoVerducci/rulebook2024/content.md

 Diablerie is the act of sending another vampire to final death by drinking their blood.
 Only ready vampires can commit diablerie.
 The vampire committing diablerie is referred to as the diablerist.

-Diablerie is resolved as follows:
+Diablerie is made of steps that are resolved as a single unit that cannot be interrupted by any mean (effects may be played either before or after, as appropriate.)
+These steps are resolved sequencially.
+However, if an effect prevents the victim from being burned (by diablerie or not), the whole diablerie is cancelled (if it was the result of a successful action, the action is still successful, but the diablerie is not).
+These effects must be played or used before the first step (cancelling the diablerie).

+The steps of diablerie are:

 **1.** All blood on the victim is moved to the diablerist.
 Blood in excess of their capacity drains off as normal.